-"Idem for the water sector where this Government pledged to do in the same programme gouvernemental, I quote, " mettre sur pied un organisme régulateur pour définir les paramètres pour la fourniture d'eau aux différents secteurs ""
+"Idem for the water sector where this Government pledged to do in the same programme gouvernemental, I quote, " mettre sur pied un organisme régulateur pour définir les paramètres pour la fourniture d'eau aux différents secteurs "".

-This is end of quotation from hon.
+This is the end of the quotation from hon.
 Ganoo.
-Now, this could have avoided another big source of embarrassment for the Government.
-It may be noted that currently the CWA has the statutory remit to issue permits and the Water Resources Unit does the administrative processing of applications.
-In this Bill, the Water Resources Unit is being reformed into a proposed Water Resources Commission with a Director at its head.
-It is very clear that while the Water Resources Commission will do all the administrative processing of permits, the granting of permit will be done by the Minister on advice of the Technical Committee as per section 24 of the Bill.
-What is even more strange, the Technical Committee, which by its very name would handle technical matters, is chaired by a non-technical person, the Supervising Officer of the Ministry of Energy and Public Utilities.
-Another anomaly is that the Director is a member of the Technical Committee who in turn will advise the Chairperson.
-This is a perfect Alice in Wonderland Situation.
+Now, this could have avoided another big source of embarrassment for the government.
+It may be noted that currently the CWA has the statutory remit to issue permits, and the Water Resources Unit does the administrative processing of applications.
+In this bill, the Water Resources Unit is being reformed into a proposed Water permits will be done by the minister on the advice of the Technical Committee as per Section 24 of the Bill.
+What is even more strange is that the Technical Committee, which by its very name would handle technical matters, is chaired by a non-technical person, the Supervising Officer of the Ministry of Energy and Public Utilities.
+Another anomaly is that the director is a member of the technical committee, who in turn will advise the chairperson.
+This is a perfect Alice in